There’s a good chance we’ve all be on the receiving end of at least one well-intentioned, but ultimately unwanted, gift this year.

 What if the item is faulty?

-If you have received a gift that’s faulty, you can return it without a receipt and you still have the right to a refund under the Consumer Rights Act (this replaced the Sale of Goods Act in October).
+If you have received a gift that’s faulty, you can return it without a receipt and you still have the right to a refund under the Consumer Rights Act (previously known as the Sale of Goods Act).
 This must be done within 30 days.

 Alternatively, you have six months in which to take the item to the retailer to be repaired.
 If that is unsuccessful, you are entitled to a full or partial refund.